immunochomik/kibana3/README.md

 - table,
 - goal

-If you are anything as me and need kibana tool to get quick insight into what is going on in access or error logs, then kibana 3 is better choice than kibana 4 and this fork of it is already working and ready to use.
+If you are anything like me and need kibana tool to get quick insight into what is going on in access or error logs, then kibana 3 is better choice than kibana 4 and this fork of it is already working and ready to use.

-Kibana 4 has the discovery panel in it witch is suppose to allow just that, but simple dashboard build in kibana 3 with the time histogram, few terms panels and documents table pane are vastly superior in providing the insight that you need.
+Kibana 4 has the discovery panel in it witch is suppose to allow just that (logs discovery), but simple dashboard build in kibana 3 with the time histogram, few terms panels and documents table pane are vastly superior in providing the insight that you need.
+And if you need to point that dashboard onto different index, - nothing is more simple as you have dashboard level index definition.
+Where ase in K4 you need to go and change tha index in all the visualisations separately, just pure joy.

 I am going to try to add missing panels:
 - histograms that are not time based,
 - data table as in Kibana 4,

 ## Installation
 I have no idea about proper javascript development as I am a PHP guy, so I can not advise about grunt or gulp or whatever.